-Proof of added benefit of apixaban in hip replacementSeptember 17th, 2012 in Medications /
+Proof of added benefit of apixaban in hip replacementSeptember 17, 2012 in Medicine & Health / Medications

 The clot-inhibiting drug apixaban (trade name: Eliquis) was approved in May 2011 for the prevention of thrombosis (blood clots) after operations to replace a hip or knee joint.
 In an early benefit assessment pursuant to the "Act on the Reform of the Market for Medicinal Products" (AMNOG), the German Institute for Quality and Efficiency in Health Care (IQWiG) examined the added benefit of apixaban.